tejpochiraju/tejpochiraju.github.io/content/blog/metabase-in-frappe.md

 - use Frappe roles and Metabase dashboard filters to show the users only what they need/are allowed to see.
 - abstract this pattern to embed multiple dashboards.

-The Metabase setup is quite simple.
+The Metabase setup is quite simple and [well documented](https://www.metabase.com/docs/latest/embedding/introduction).
 The important things to note are the `Editable` filters and enabling embeds in your global configuration.
 Once you have done this, you need to note your dashboard ID (shown in the URL as well as the `Code` tab).

 ![Metabase Dashboard Setup](/images/metabase_embed.png)